 The term adobo can mean many things, but in the Philippines, a Southeast Asian country that's heavily influenced by Spanish and Chinese cultures, it refers to the process of stewing chicken or pork in a vinegar- and soy-based sauce.
 I can't get enough of the succulent result, which has an intoxicating sweet-and-sour aroma, and the sauce, which is phenomenal with rice.

-1 (3 1/2 pound) whole chicken
+1 (3 1/2 pound) whole chicken, cut into 10 parts

 1 cup apple cider vinegar

-1 tablespoon coarsely ground black pepper
+1 tablespoon black peppercorns

 4 dried bay leaves

-Steamed jasmine rice (optional), for serving
+Steamed jasmine rice, optional, for serving